sascha2schroeder/popEye/materials/Assign.md

 The different input options are:

-1. Confirm pre-selection: Enter
+1. Confirm pre-selection: "Enter"
-2. Change line: Enter line and confirm with Enter (e.g. "1" + "2" + "Enter" for line 12)
+2. Change line: Assign line and confirm with "Enter" (e.g. "1" + "2" + "Enter" for line 12)
-3. Go back to last run: "b" (back)
+3. Go back to last run: "b" (back) + "Enter"
 4. Quit alignment: "Esc" (escape).
 Be careful, this will abort the complete `popEye` process.

 ## Recommended workflow